They Both Die at the End: Plot

-Mateo wakes up first and goes into the kitchen to make peppermint tea, hoping to cheer Rufus up.
-He absentmindedly turns on the burner that, which he had told his neighbor not to fix that earlier that day since he knew he would be dying.
-The burner explodes and Rufus wakes up because of the smoke and flees the apartment.
-Then he runs back into the burning building and drags Mateo's dead body out, begging him to wake up.
-He lies to the paramedics and tells them Mateo is not a Decker and needs to go to the hospital.
-However, Mateo is declared dead at the scene and a devastated Rufus calls Lidia to inform her.
-Refusing medical treatment, Rufus is determined to fulfill Mateo's dying wish and visits his father in the hospital.
-He tells the unconscious man all about their day together and says that his son was brave, fought his fears and was able to truly live.
-He leaves a note telling Mateo's father who Rufus was and to see the photos of him and Mateo on the Instagram account.
+Mateo wakes up first and goes into the kitchen to make breakfast.
+He absentmindedly turns on the burner which he had told his neighbor not to fix earlier that day since he knew he would be dying.
+The burner explodes, and Rufus wakes up and flees the building.
+Mateo is declared dead at the scene and a devastated Rufus calls Lidia to inform her.
+Rufus visits Mateo's father in the hospital and tells the unconscious man all about their day.
+He leaves a note telling Mateo's father who Rufus was and to look at the photos of Rufus and Mateo on the Instagram account.

-On his way to the park to spend his final hours, Rufus puts on his headphones to listen to the video he took of Mateo singing and steps out into the road without looking.
+On his way to the park to spend his final hours, Rufus puts on his headphones to listen to the video he took of Mateo singing when they were in his room together and steps out into the road without looking, getting hit by a car.

 Subplots

 Subplots focus on minor characters that are intertwined with the main plot line.

 Delilah's story: she receives a call from Death-Cast, but believes it to be a prank.
 She conducts an interview with Howie Maldonado but he is killed by Peck and his gang when they run in front of his car.
 The last chapter focusing on her is her at Althea's Diner.
 She calls Victor, her ex-boyfriend, who says that he didn't prank her with the Death-Cast call.
 Delilah breaks out in sobs, saying she wasted her last day because she thought he pranked her to get back at her for breaking up with him.
 Victor tells her to stay put and rushes to the diner.
 This diner is across the street from where Rufus went to spend his final hour.
-It is implied Victor is the one that hits Rufus with his car.
-Her fate remains unknown.
+It is confirmed by the author that Victor is the one that hits Rufus with his car.
+It was also confirmed by the author that Delilah dies by the end of the book.
+However, how she dies is unknown.

 Zoe's story: she is a Decker who only has one chapter, where she spends the day with Gabriella.

-Deirde's story: like Zoe, she only has one chapter, where she contemplates suicide but is dissuaded by the appearance of Mateo and Rufus.
+Deirdre's story: like Zoe, she only has one chapter, where she contemplates suicide but is dissuaded by the appearance of Mateo and Rufus.

-Dalma's story: she only has one chapter too, where she discusses the uses and benefits of her app, Last Friend.
+Dalma's story: she only has one chapter as well, where she discusses the uses and benefits of her app, Last Friend.

 Vin's story: his only chapter is his decision to murder-suicide with the bomb that nearly killed Rufus and Mateo.

-Officer Andrade's story: his only chapter talks about his release of Malcolm and Tageo from custody, his partner Graham's death, and his efforts to shut down the website that caused it.
+Officer Andrade's story: his only chapter talks about his release of Malcolm and Tagoe from custody, his partner Graham's death, and his efforts to shut down the website that caused it.